Connecting children to their natural world through outdoor educational hands-on experiences

-As part of our educational outreach program to preschoolers and elementary school aged children in Massachusetts, we provide nature programs to libraries in central Massachusetts and outlying areas.
+As part of our educational outreach program to preschoolers and elementary school aged children in Massachusetts, we provide nature programs to libraries throughout the state.
 Our programs run for 45-60 minutes, for ages 3 and older, on topics related to our natural world.
 Programs include stories, poems, crafts and activities.
 Programs are indoors, but can also include an outdoor component if your library has a lawn or other green area nearby.
-Library Program fees are $180, with a $25 travel fee for libraries over 30 miles from Berlin.
+Library Program fees are $180, with a $25 travel fee for libraries over 30 miles from Berlin ($50 fee for over 60 miles).
 We have many current programs, some of which include:

 When was the last time you felt the cool skin of a frog?
 Discover more about our local frog, toad and salamander species in this hands-on program.
 We will learn about the amphibians that live in MA, some of their characteristics and habits, and where they can be found.

-Come discover the variety of local bird beaks, and how each beak shape is designed for a different type of food!
-Over time bird beaks have adapted to grasping specific types of food, all within the same habitat... resulting in greater harmony as there is less competition for the same foods.
-Afterward pretend to be a bird and pick up food with different utensils similar to the many varieties of birds beaks, and see which one is the most challenging!
+Come discover the variety of local bird beaks, and how each beak is cleverly designed for a certain type of food!
+Each bird has a unique niche in its environment, resulting in greater harmony as there is less competition for the same foods.
+Pretend to be a bird and pick up food with different utensils similar to the many varieties of birds beaks, and see which one is the most challenging!

 Come learn more about the local birds in your yard and how to start identifying them.
 Learn which birds are common in Massachusetts and which ones are fun to study!
-We will start a bird journal and will talk about fun easy ways to get started in the world of birding!
+We will learn fun easy ways to get started in the world of birding!
 Begin the easy journey to learn more about these beautiful creatures that are an essential part of our natural world.
 We will learn a few common bird songs and will be able to identify some by the end of the program.
+Create and then take home 2 simple feeders to attract local birds.

 Discover big predators, such as bears, coyotes, wolves and mountain lions!
 Learn which large wild predators are left in MA and which have been extirpated.
 Understand food chains and what is meant by ‘survival of the fittest’.
 We will learn about the decline of big predators over the past century, and about the possibility of their return.
 Includes a fun predator/prey activity!